jfrankle/refinements-popl-16/README.md

 The main directory stores several files and directories:
   * `refinements.sln`: The F# solution file for the project.
   * `Makefile`: Makefile for building/cleaning the executable.
-  * `check-baseline.p`y, generate-baseline.py, collect-data.py: Python
+  * `check-baseline.py, generate-baseline.py, collect-data.py`: Python
      scripts for batch testing of the synthesis system.
   * `synthesize.sh`: Script that calls the executable for the synthesizer.
   * `refinements`: Source directory.